Frequently Asked Questions

 Deciding just what to apply to can be difficult.
 We suggest that you …

-• attend Information Sessions for potential applicants (typically hosted by departments in the Fall) – a great opportunity to meet with staff and faculty and ask lots of questions
+- attend Information Sessions for prospective students (typically hosted by departments in the Fall), they're a great opportunity to meet with staff and faculty and ask lots of questions

 It’s past the December main application deadline, can I still apply?

 It depends.
-To be assured that your application will be considered for a place in a program and for financial support you are required to submit your complete application, including all supporting documentation, by December 3.
+To be assured that your application will be considered for a place in a program and for financial support you are required to submit your complete application, including all supporting documentation, by December 2.
 Applications received after this deadline may not be considered because programs of study may be closed for admission.
 Applications received after this deadline may not be considered for financial support.
 If admission remains open you can submit an application for consideration.
-There are also secondary deadlines for receipt of an application and these deadlines are relative to each session.
+There are also secondary deadlines for receipt of an application.

 Do I have to be a teacher to apply to OISE?

 Not necessarily.
 Most programs at OISE don’t require professional teacher certification, but some do.
-Generally, for admission to one of our MEd programs a year of professional education for teaching (or the equivalent in pedagogical content) is helpful.
+Generally, for admission to an MEd degree a year of professional education for teaching (or the equivalent in pedagogical content) is helpful.
 As well, at least one year of relevant, successful professional experience is required.

 What is the difference between a Special Student and a regular student?